lakshmi2005/Driver-Drowsiness-Detection-using-CNN/README.md

 First run yawnPreprocess.py then run yawnCNN.py

-Run the code with all the packages installed.
+Run the code with the following packages installed:
-Necessary Requirements:

 OpenCV3
 Python3